Rabscuttler/reddit_tracker_blog/README.md

 To run the notebook, `cd notebook` then `pipenv install`.

-Chrome Extension is in `chrome_extension`.

 To load, go to `chrome://extensions/` in your Google Chrome browser.
 Enable Developer Mode in the top right.
 Click on “Load unpacked extension…” and select the `chrome_extension` directory.
 The extension should appear.
 Keep that tab open as when you make changes you should reload the extension there.